Rio Arriba County Sheriff accused of being drunk, refusing to leave crime scene

 NEW MEXICO (KRQE) – A New Mexico sheriff is facing criminal charges after he’s accused of showing up drunk to a crime scene and refusing to leave.

-According to a criminal complaint, Espanola Police were dealing with a barricaded suspect Phillip Chacon on Saturday within city limits.
+According to a criminal complaint, Española Police were dealing with barricaded suspect Phillip Chacon on Saturday within city limits.
 Police say Rio Arriba County Sheriff James Lujan showed up trying to take over the scene.

 New Mexico Coronavirus Resources